The Resurrection Game

 Best, Favorite, & Most Interesting Albums Of 2025

-- Genre: Indie folk / Singer-songwriter / Americana.
+- Genre: Indie-Folk / Singer-songwriter / Americana.

 - Influenced by: Sandy Denny, Joni Mitchell, Marianne Faithfull, Bob Dylan, Leonard Cohen, Lucinda Williams, Patsy Cline.